 Grants from federal agencies aid the University's faculty in their research.
 These grants can come from any federal agency, such as the Department of Health and Human Services (DHHS) or one of the many institutes under it, or the Department of Defense, NASA, Centers for Disease Control, etc. The University also receive funds from agencies on flow-through contracts (federally funded contracts awarded to a prime recipient, who in turn, contracts a portion of the project to the University) from local (50011), state (50013), and private (50012) entities.

-The federal grants as well as flow-through contracts from these types of grants are governed by:
+Federal grants as well as flow-through contracts from these types of grants are governed by:

 One of the primary sources of federal grants received by the University come from agencies under the umbrella of DHHS, such as the National Institutes of Health (NIH).
 The following link provides access to an index of the agencies in this group: HHS Grants Index.
 These grants are established under Fund 50000 in FMS.